Call for Proposals

 - Partnerships topics include: Increasing student success through partnerships among high schools, community colleges, four-year institutions, and community based organizations.

 - Professional Development topics include:Instruction or coaching on a program or service, and career growth mentoring.

 - Enter a short title (limited to 75 characters) that describes your session.

-- Enter a short abstract (limited to 1,000 characters) that describes your session.
+- Enter a short description (limited to 1,000 characters) that describes your session.
 This should quickly introduce your session and identify key participant learning outcomes.